 If you are interested in visiting Caves you would also have the possibility to go to see the Gunung Mulu National Park.
 It’s a UNESCO World Heritage Site and famous for its karst formations inside the rainforest and for its 200 km of caves passages.

 Next stop on our route through Borneo was Brunei.
-The country is located between Sarawak and Sabah, so why not visiting this small exotic named country?
+The country is located between Sarawak and Sabah, so why not visit this small, exotically named country?
 We took the land route from Miri to Bandar Seri Begawan with a private taxi bus that we luckily found at Miri bus station.
-Visiting Brunei was quite cool, above all it’s a country most travelers haven’t been before.
-A must see is the Sultan Omar Ali Saifuddin Mosque with its golden domes, for us one of the most beautiful mosques we have ever seen.
+Visiting Brunei was quite cool, above all it’s a country most travelers haven’t been to before.
+A must-see is the Sultan Omar Ali Saifuddin Mosque with its golden domes, for us one of the most beautiful mosques we have ever seen.
 You can also do excursions to see the proboscis monkeys.
 Here are the best places to visit in Brunei.

-Our next stop was Kota Kinabalu, the capital of Sabah.
+2 days later we headed off to Kota Kinabalu, the capital of Sabah.
 It’s a good starting point for nearby excursions like the Mari Cultural Village, the Islands of the Tunku Abdul Rahman National Park and the famous Mt.
 Kinabalu.
-Additionally, you will find there plenty of guest houses and affordable restaurants.
+Additionally, you will find plenty of guest houses and affordable restaurants –perfect for backpackers.
 We decided to climb up the Mount Kinabalu, which is just 50 km from Kota Kinabalu.

 Mount Kinabalu 4.095 m

 The Mount Kinabalu is a World Heritage Site and additionally with, 4.095 meters the tallest mountain in South East Asia.
-If you love hiking like us and you fancy high mountains you should definitely put Mt.
-Kinabalu on your bucket list.
+If you love hiking like us and you fancy high mountains, you should definitely put Mt.
+Kinabalu on your “to-do list” for Borneo.
 The climb up to the peak took us two days, and was a fantastic adventure.
-You are walking through different kind of flora and fauna and finally you will reach the peak at sunrise.
+You will walk through different kinds of flora and fauna and finally you will reach the peak at sunrise.
 Make sure that you are trained and fit for the long walk!